the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 RSE guidelines [@ClementFontaine2019b; @Appel2021; @Haim2021] in non-English
 languages to address the need of specific communities.

 Teaching RSE in relevant undergraduate courses of domain scientists can be the first point of entry in the field.
 However, considering many RSEs come from domain studies, only fundamental concepts (of RDM and RSE) can be explained to and experienced by all of them.
-Those interested in computer-related work or even programming will gain the special knowledge in classes and projects they choose.
+Those interested in domain-specific RSE skills or even programming will gain the special knowledge in classes and projects they choose.
 For example, statistics curricula can be used to showcase RSE infrastructure, e.g. the R programming language and its ecosystem of statistics libraries and integrated development environments [@Reinhart2021; @Beckman2021; @CetinkayaRundel2018].
-There are also bioinformatics courses designed for high school students that cover topics such as pen-and-paper algorithm design, genomic database querying and data mining, and open data [@Form2011; @Bain2020].
+There are also bioinformatics courses designed for high school students that cover topics such as pen-and-paper algorithm design, genomic database querying and data mining, and open data [@Form2011; @Bain2020], as well as graduate courses designed for Master's degrees and Ph.D. programs [@BioinformaticsCertification].
 Teaching incubators can be leveraged to develop and test new academic curricula that introduce basic RSE topics, such as the "Algorithmic Battle" [@AlgorithmicBattle] (version control, documentation, good coding practices),